 - Spirit of Appalachia Food, Wine & Art Festival in Sautee Nacoochee | Sep

 Sip, Stay & Play with Georgia Cabins for YOU

 After traveling across North Georgia to sample some of the best wines on the East Coast, you’ll appreciate a relaxing place to call it a night.
-Georgia Cabins for YOU offers cabin rentals in the Blue Ridge area to suit families, friends, couples, and groups.
+Georgia Cabins for YOU offers cabin rentals in the Blue Ridge area to suit families, friends, couples, and groups for a getaway to remember.
 Amenities include hot tubs, fireplaces, big screen TVs, games, and king-size beds…for starters!

-Plus, with mountain, wooded, or river views, your cabin rental is the perfect place to bring back a few bottles of wine to enjoy together.
+Plus, with mountain, wooded, or river views, your Blue Ridge, GA, cabin rental is the perfect place to bring back a few bottles of wine to enjoy together.
 Book online or give us a call at 1.800.580.5524 if you need any help planning your North Georgia vacation.

 Get ready to swirl, breathe, and sip at scenic North Georgia wineries, then return to your cabin rental in the Blue Ridge Mountains for a memorable nightcap!